lorenzomad/Interactive_Podcast/README.md

   - to start a podcast interaction
 - AI agent
   - Text generation component (powered by Chat-GPT)
-  - Text to speech component that will allow the AI agent to speak with natural voice
+  - Text to speech component that will allow the AI agent to speak with natural voice (with bark tts)
 - User interpretation
   - voice to text element to allow the interpretation of the messages to the AI agent